Health Links (HL): How did Health Links help Aspen Valley Hospital?

 HL: What tip/advice would you give to a business that is considering starting a workplace health and safety program?

 AVH: Our advice for a business that is beginning a health and safety program would be transparency, leadership buy-in, and seeking wellness champions within the organization.
 Educate your employees on the strategic plan, and explain why you are introducing change.
-Being as transparent as possible allows the employees to digest why these initiatives are taking place, and that the employer really does care for their safety and well-being.
+Being as transparent as possible allows the employees to digest why these initiatives are taking place, and that the employer really does care about their safety and well-being.
 Over time, the transparency will pay off and the program will become part of the organization culture.
 Having leadership buy-in sets the bar for employees.
 If your leaders are actively participating in your wellness or safety program, they set an example for the employees, and it becomes the norm in your organization.
 Developing a culture of health and safety cannot be done without leadership support.
 Locate the wellness champions.
-Find employees that our passionate about wellness and safety and have them be the information sharers and voice of the program.
+Find employees that are passionate about wellness and safety and have them be the information sharers and voice of the program.
 Seek a well-rounded representation of employees from all departments to participate in the wellness or safety committee.
 We have found that these champions help keep the programs fresh and energized with new ideas.